LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 Step 3.
 Upload Code Point Open
 -------------------------------

-Code Point Open is one of the Ordnance Survey Open Data products.
+Code Point Open is an Ordnance Survey Open Data product.
+It provides a list of all valid postcode in

-The data comes in a zip file with a set of files for each postcode area (e.g. BA.csv).
-We just want to upload everything in one go so you can combine the files ibto one using a classic command prompt in windows (cmd.exe).
+The data comes in a zip file with a file for each postcode area (e.g. BA.csv).
+We just want to upload everything in one go so need to combine the files into one.
+This can be done using a classic command prompt in windows (cmd.exe).

-For Windows, while in the directory run:

 copy *.csv postcodes.csv

-(Linux alternatives will be available).
+In Linux this could be done

 The data is then a little large, and on the free version of Carto we're